1. Terms and Conditions of Workshop Bookings

 11.3 All accommodation (where provided) will be of a suitable and safe standard, with clean living areas and onsite facilities.

 11.4 Workshop pricing where accommodation is included is based on a single traveller on a single booking being provided with a room for sole occupancy.
-Bookings of two travellers where a discount has been provided for multiple occupancy are based on the participlants sharing a twin (2-bed or double, on request) room.
+Bookings for workshops with more participants will be quoted for prior to any payment being taken, and room selection along with any sharing arrangements will be confirmed in writing.

 12.1 Where specified, meals and drinks (including local alcoholic beverages with dinner) will be provided throughout the workshop duration for "all-inclusive" bookings: